leighmacdonald/gbans/README.md

 - [ ] Import of existing sourcebans database
 - [ ] Import/Export of gbans databases
+- [ ] Backend linking of gbans services to enable use of other operators lists in real-time.
 - [x] Game support
    - [x] Team Fortress 2
 - [ ] 3rd party ban lists